skramm/cpphtmltags/manual.md

 ## <a name="macro"></a>B - Macro-based user interface

 Several macros are available to mimic the behavior of the classical API.
-The advantage is that in case of illegal HTML code, instead of throwing an error, using these macros will -# print out a clear message on stderr and give the location of your faulty line, -# continue to process you code.
+The advantage is that in case of illegal HTML code, instead of throwing an error, using these macros will:

+ 1. print out a clear message on stderr and give the location of your faulty line,
+ 2. continue to process you code.

-To provide a protection against side effects (possible with macros), they are all prefixed with `HTTAG_`.
+To avoid name collisions, they are prefixed with `HTTAG_`.

 Macro                      | Equivalent code
 -------------------------- | --------------